eq19/feed/_drafts/identition_zone.md

 {% include list.liquid all=true %}

-Since the _modulo 6_ is occured all over the spin then we have defined that this 4 zones should stand as ***default configuration*** as you can see on the left sidebar.
+This identition zones stands as one of the solution to manage the residual primes that happens in the exponentation zones even with the 18s scheme.

 ## Extra dimensions